← Back to Team

 Director CCL, Assistant Prof. Cornell AAP - Architecture

 Felix Heisel is an architect and academic working towards the systematic redesign of the built environment as a material depot of endless use and reconfiguration.
-At Cornell University, he holds the position of Assistant Professor at the Department of Architecture and directs the Circular Construction Lab at Cornell AAP.
-He is a faculty fellow at the Cornell Atkinson Center for Sustainability, and a field member of the Department of Architecture as well as the Systems Engineering program.
-Heisel is also partner at 2hs architects and engineers, Germany, an office specialized in the development of circular prototypologies.
-He has received various awards for his work and published numerous books and articles on the topic, including Addis Ababa: A Manifesto on African Progress with Hebel, Wisniewska, and Nash (Ruby Press, 2019), Cultivated Building Materials with Hebel (Birkhäuser, 2017), Lessons of Informality with Kifle (Birkhäuser, 2016) and Building from Waste with Hebel and Wisniewska (Birkhäuser, 2014).
+He is an Assistant Professor and the Director of the Circular Construction Lab at Cornell University's College of Architecture, Art, and Planning.
+He is a faculty fellow at the Cornell Atkinson Center for Sustainability, and a graduate field member in architecture, systems engineering and matter design computation.
+Heisel is a co-founder and partner of 2hs architects and engineers, Germany, an office specialized in the development of circular prototypologies.
+He has received various awards for his work and published numerous books and articles on the topic, including Building Better- Less - Different: Circular Construction and Circular Economy (Birkhäuser, 2022); Urban Mining und kreislaufgerechtes Bauen (Urban Mining and Circular Construction, Fraunhofer IRB, 2021); Cultivated Building Materials (Birkhäuser, 2017), and Building from Waste (Birkhäuser, 2014).

 Heisel graduated from the Berlin University of the Arts and has been teaching and researching at universities around the world, including the Berlage Institute; the Ethiopian Institute of Architecture, Building Construction, and City Developments; ETH Zürich, both in Switzerland and Singapore; and Harvard GSD.

 2hs Architekten und Ingenieur